ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 You can provision a virtual server instance that supports the suspend billing feature through the {{site.data.keyword.slapi_short}}.
 For API examples, see [Provisioning a public instance with Place Order Object](/docs/virtual-servers?topic=virtual-servers-api-rest-public#provisioning-a-public-instance-using-place-order-object).

 You must specify the specific suspend billing package ID during the provisioning process.
 You can query in the {{site.data.keyword.slapi_short}} for the suspend billing package ID by using the keyName `SUSPEND_CLOUD_SERVER`.
-For an example on searching for server packages, see [Understanding and building an order with the {{site.data.keyword.slapi_short}} order CLI](https://softlayer.github.io/article/understanding-ordering/){: external}.
+For an example of searching for server packages, see [Understanding and building an order with the {{site.data.keyword.slapi_short}} order CLI](https://sldn.softlayer.com/article/understanding-ordering/){: external}.

 ## Billing details
 {: #billing-details}